OpenBudget/budgetkey-ng2-components/README.md

 The components support customization to allow reusability.

-An example app - `app-proure` demonstrates this functionality, to run it locally:
+An example app - `app-proure` demonstrates this functionality, to run it locally (on a different port then regular app):

-`npm run start-procure`
+`PORT=4001 npm run start-procure`

-The customized site is available at http://localhost:4000/
+The customized site is available at http://localhost:4001/